wotGPT/ccna-labs/README.md

 ## Goal

-To develop practical networking skills, build a professional portfolio, and prepare for the CCNA certification while working toward an entry-level NOC or networking position.
+To develop practical networking skills, build a professional GitHub portfolio, and prepare for the CCNA certification while working toward an entry-level NOC or networking position.

 ---

 ## Notes

 - Each lab includes screenshots, configuration verification, and documented results.
-- Labs are designed to build progressively from basic networking concepts to more advanced routing, switching, security, services, IPv6, and troubleshooting scenarios.
+- Labs are designed to build progressively from networking fundamentals to enterprise routing, switching, IPv6, security, services, and troubleshooting.
 - All labs are created and documented using Cisco Packet Tracer and GitHub.